A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

 \subsection{Bulk statistics of the carrier flow}

 Increasing the inertia of Kolmogorov-size particles has a dramatic effect on the large-scale dynamics of the turbulent carrier flow.
-The four panels in figure \ref{fig:visualization_dissipation_rate} show the effect of $M_p$ (and $\Psi_p$) on the dissipation rate $\varepsilon = 2\nu_fS_{ij}S_{ij}$, where $S_{ij}$ is the symmetric part of the velocity gradient tensor defined in \S \ref{sec:method}.
-The color scale is logarithmic and ranges between $1$ (dark blue) and $10^4$ (dark orange), with the particles' location marked by the localized spots of high dissipation associated to the shear layers at the particles' surface \citep{Cannon_Olivieri_Rosti_2024}.
+The five panels in figure \ref{fig:visualization_dissipation_rate} show the effect of $M_p$ (and $\Psi_p$) on the dissipation rate $\varepsilon = 2\nu_fS_{ij}S_{ij}$, where $S_{ij}$ is the symmetric part of the velocity gradient tensor defined in \eqref{eq:cauchy_stress_tensor}.
+The values of $\varepsilon$ are normalised on the reference quantity $(F_0^3L)^{1/2}$, which has units of energy per mass per time.
+The colour scale is logarithmic and ranges between $10^{-1}$ (dark blue) and $10^2$ (dark orange), with the particles' location marked by the localised spots of high dissipation associated to the shear layers at the particles' surface \citep{Cannon_Olivieri_Rosti_2024}.
 All the cases show large excursions in $\varepsilon$.
-Adding the suspension with the lowest mass fraction ($M_p=0.1$, figure \ref{fig:visualization_dissipation_rate}$a$) results in a flow field which features large regions of high dissipation (yellow and orange) and low dissipation (dark blue), with the particles residing mostly in the former and avoiding the latter.
-These contiguous regions break down into smaller ones and the peaks of large $\varepsilon$ become confined to the particles' shear layers as $M_p$ increases to 0.2 ($b$) and 0.4 ($c$).
-When $M_p=0.6$ ($d$), the large regions of high $\varepsilon$ vanish: the flow field is characterised by smaller, adjacent regions of moderate (yellow) and low (blue) $\varepsilon$, while the dissipation remains still elevated in the particles' wakes.
-As can be observed in figure \ref{fig:visualization_enstrophy}, increasing the particle inertia has a similar effect on the enstrophy $\mathcal{E} = \omega_i\omega_i/2$, where $\omega_i = - \levicivita W_{jk}$ is the vorticity and $W_{ij} = (\p_ju_i - \p_iu_j)/2$ is the skew-symmetric part of the velocity gradient tensor $\p_ju_i$ \citep{Meneveau_2011,Davidson_2015}.
+The left panel of figure \ref{fig:visualization_dissipation_rate}$a$ shows the unladen flow field, characterised by large regions of high dissipation (yellow and orange) and low dissipation (dark blue).
+Introducing particles at the lowest mass fraction ($M_p=0.1$, figure \ref{fig:visualization_dissipation_rate}$b$) does not alter these structures significantly: particles preferentially reside in high-$\varepsilon$ regions while avoiding low-$\varepsilon$ ones.
+These structures break down into smaller ones and the peaks of large $\varepsilon$ become confined to the particles' shear layers as $M_p$ increases to 0.2 (\ref{fig:visualization_dissipation_rate}$c$) and 0.4 (\ref{fig:visualization_dissipation_rate}$d$).
+When $M_p=0.6$ (\ref{fig:visualization_dissipation_rate}$e$), the large regions of high $\varepsilon$ vanish: the flow field is characterised by smaller, adjacent regions of moderate (yellow) and low (blue) $\varepsilon$, while the dissipation remains still elevated in the particles' wakes.
+As can be observed in figure \ref{fig:visualization_enstrophy}, increasing the particle inertia has a similar effect on the enstrophy $\mathcal{E} = \omega_i\omega_i/2$, where $\omega_i$ is the vorticity.
 Similarly to the dissipation, these large regions of intense vorticity disappear as $M_p$ increases, and high values of the enstrophy remain confined to the particles' wakes.
-As shown in the insets of figures \ref{fig:visualization_dissipation_rate}$a$, $d$ and of figures \ref{fig:visualization_enstrophy}$a$ and $d$, elongated laminar wakes appear as $M_p$ increases and the carrier flow becomes more intermittent at the particle scale.
+As shown in the insets of figures \ref{fig:visualization_dissipation_rate}$b$, $e$ and of figures \ref{fig:visualization_enstrophy}$b$, $e$, elongated laminar wakes appear as $M_p$ increases and the carrier flow becomes more intermittent at the particle scale.